goshiphq/goship-cms/content/blog/what-is-dry-van-shipping.md

 * Non-perishable foods and beverages
 * Electronics
 * Furniture
-* Textile, plastic and building products
+* Textile, plastic, and building products

 ## What are the disadvantages of dry van shipping?

-Despite dry vans working for almost everyone, but it doesn’t quite fit every shipment.
-While being highly functional and versatile, dry van trucking can be complicated sometimes.
+While being highly functional and versatile, dry van shipping doesn't suit all the transportation needs you may have.
+Learn about the dry van transportation disadvantages to prevent possible shipping mistakes in the future.

-### Tight capacity
+### Tight seasonal capacity

-A dry van is the most popular type of freight truck transportation, and it faces an extremely high demand, especially in the peak season.
-So, it may be problematic to find capacity if you have large volumes of shipments.
+A dry van is the most popular type of freight truck transportation, and it faces an extremely high demand during the [peak season](https://www.goship.com/posts/preparing-for-peak-season-shipping).
+It may appear quite problematic to find transportation capacity if you have to ship large freight volumes within the holiday season.
+However, early planning can help you avoid shipping issues.
+[GoShip online tool](https://www.goship.com/) will provide you with the best carrier options and affordable shipping rates.

 ### No temperature control

-Dry vans don’t have any climate regulation, so if you are shipping perishable food, beverages, flowers, fine art, or other products that can’t survive temperature difference, a dry van is not an option for you.
+Dry vans don’t have any climate regulation, so if you are shipping perishable food, beverages, flowers, fine art, or other products that can’t survive temperature differences, a dry van is not the best option for you.
+Instead, pay attention to [refrigerated trailers](https://www.goship.com/posts/what-is-refrigerated-shipping-and-how-does-it-work) that are designed to keep your items safe from any unexpected situations.

 ### Wooden floors

 In most dry van trailers, there are wooden floors that are vulnerable to high humidity and moisture.
 These floors can easily be damaged, which means that the carrier will need to repair the truck.
-Despite these drawbacks, dry vans remain the most popular freight trailers in the shipping industry.

-### Learn more about dry vans and our [Truckload Shipping](http://www.goship.com/shipping-services/truckload-freight-shipping/) services!
+However, if all the shipping operations are performed properly, the risks of mechanical damage are extremely low.

 [](https://www.goship.com/)